22 Experiments and Quasi-Experiments

 22.6.4 Identification of the differences-in-differences parameter

 In this section, we use the potential outcomes framework to define the DiD parameter and then state assumptions under which the DiD parameter is identified.
 We assume a setting with multiple time periods and a common treatment timing denoted by \(t_0\), which is the time period when the treatment starts.
 Let \(Y_{it}(0)\) and \(Y_{it}(1)\) denote the untreated and treated potential outcomes for unit \(i\) at period \(t\).
 For example, \(Y_{it_0}(1)\) represents the treated potential outcome for unit \(i\) in period \(t_0\), while \(Y_{i,t_0-1}(0)\) represents the untreated potential outcome for unit \(i\) in period \(t_0-1\).
 Also, recall that \(D_i\) denotes the treatment indicator, which takes the value 1 for the treated units and 0 for the units in the control group.
-The target parameter of interest in this DiD design is usually the average treatment effect on the treated at time \(t\), which is defined as \[ \text{ATT}(t)=\E[Y_{it}(1)-Y_{it}(0)|D_i=1]. \]
+The observed outcome \(Y_{it}\) for unit \(i\) at period \(t\) is related to the potential outcomes as follows: \[ Y_{it}= \begin{cases} Y_{it}(0) & \text{if }\, t< t_0, \\ D_iY_{it}(1)+(1-D_i)Y_{it}(0) & \text{if}\, t \ge t_0. \end{cases} \]

 The \(\text{ATT}(t)\) represents the average difference between treated and untreated potential outcomes for the treatment group in period \(t\).
 To show that \(\text{ATT}(t)\) is identified, we need the following assumptions.

-The parallel trends assumption requires the average change in the untreated potential outcomes to be the same for both treatment and control groups.
+The parallel trends assumption requires the average change in the untreated potential outcomes to be the same for both treatment and control groups in the post-treatment periods.
 The no anticipation assumption states that the untreated and treated potential outcomes of the treated units in the pre-treatment periods are on average equal.
 That is, receiving treatment in the post-treatment periods does not affect the average potential outcomes in the the pre-treatment periods on average.
-Hence, \(\text{ATT}(t)=0\) for \(t<t_0\).
+Hence, under the no anticipation assumption, \(\text{ATT}(t)=0\) for \(t<t_0\).

-Theorem 22.2 (Identification of the ATT parameter) Under the parallel trends and no anticipation assumptions, the average treatment effect on the treated at time \(t\ge t_0\) is identified as \[\text{ATT}(t)=\E[\Delta Y_{it}|D_i=1]-\E[\Delta Y_{it}|D_i=0],\] where \(\Delta Y_{it}=Y_{it}-Y_{i,t_0-1}\) is the change in the observed outcome for unit \(i\) from period \(t_0-1\) to period \(t\).
+Theorem 22.2 (Identification of the ATT parameter) Under the parallel trends and no anticipation assumptions, \(\text{ATT}(t)\) for \(t\ge t_0\) is identified as \[ \text{ATT}(t)=\E[\Delta Y_{it}|D_i=1]-\E[\Delta Y_{it}|D_i=0], \] where \(\Delta Y_{it}=Y_{it}-Y_{i,t_0-1}\) is the change in the observed outcome for unit \(i\) from period \(t_0-1\) to period \(t\).

 Proof (Proof of Theorem 22.2).
 Under the two assumptions above, for \(t\ge t_0\), we have \[ \begin{align} \text{ATT}(t)&=\E[Y_{it}(1)-Y_{it}(0)|D_i=1]\\ &=\E[Y_{it}(1)-Y_{i,t_0-1}(0)|D_i=1]-\E[Y_{it}(0)-Y_{i,t_0-1}(0)|D_i=1]\\ &=\E[Y_{it}(1)-Y_{i,t_0-1}(0)|D_i=1]-\E[Y_{it}(0)-Y_{i,t_0-1}(0)|D_i=0]\\ &=\E[Y_{it}-Y_{i,t_0-1}|D_i=1]-\E[Y_{it}-Y_{i,t_0-1}|D_i=0]\\ &=\E[\Delta Y_{it}|D_i=1]-\E[\Delta Y_{it}|D_i=0], \end{align} \] where the second equality follows by adding and substracting \(\E[Y_{i,t_0-1}(0)|D_i=1]\), the third equality from the parallel trends assumption, and the fourth equality holds because \(Y_{it}(1)\) and \(Y_{i,t_0-1}(0)\) are equal to the observed outcomes for the treatment group under no anticipation, while \(Y_{it}(0)\) and \(Y_{i,t_0-1}(0)\) are equal to the observed outcomes for the control group.